Instruction for Authors

 Body Text

-The main sections and subdivisions of the body text should be indicated by side heads flush with the left margin and two lines above the text.
+The main sections and subdivisions of the body text should be indicated by side heads flushed with the left margin and two lines above the text.
 Keep Methods, Results, and Discussion distinct and separate.
-The Methods section should provide detail sufficient to allow others to re-create your experiment.
+The Methods section should provide detail sufficient to allow others to reproduce your experiment.
 Methods may not be described or restated in figure legends or table notes, but must be all together in the Methods section.
 The Results section contains the previously unpublished data derived by this application of your methods, without commentary (beyond the minimum that might be necessary to ensure intelligibility to the reader).
 The Discussion section contains your interpretation of the reported data and comments on its meaning.
 There should be no separate section labeled Conclusion.”
 Avoid duplicating in the text data that have been provided in tables or figures (minimal duplication, for emphasis or clarity, is acceptable).
 Also avoid duplication within the text; for example, the Discussion section should not restate all the findings that have been presented in Results and/or in tables and figures.

 Acknowledgments